emanguy/Curse-of-Strahd/Locations/Barovia/Barovia Town/Haunted House.md

 * **B** - Pantry - There is food in here that looks safe to eat but bland.

 ## Area 5 - Dining room
 * Fancy area with fine silver.
 There is a painting of a mountain range on the wall and images of deer and trees on the wall.
+More detail on page **213**
-  * Looking closer at the wall invokes a **DC 12 Perception check** which
+  * Looking closer at the wall invokes a **DC 12 Perception check** which reveals evil faces in the tree trunks and wolves among the foliage
+  * If anything is removed from the dining room and taken off the grounds, it gets ruined

+# Second Floor
+## Upper Hall
+*